Acute malnutrition (wasting): MUAC, RUTF and community care

 The scale of the acute malnutrition problem

-In 2024, 42.8 million children under 5 years of age (6.6% of the global population in that age group) suffered from acute malnutrition, of whom 12.2 million suffered from severe acute malnutrition.
-The most affected regions are South-East Asia and Sub-Saharan Africa, and especially areas affected by humanitarian crises resulting from climate events and conflicts (UNICEF et al., 2025)UNICEF, WHO, & World Bank.
-(2025).
-Levels and trends in child malnutrition: UNICEF/WHO/World Bank Group joint child malnutrition estimates: Key findings of the 2025 edition.
-World Health Organization. https://www.who.int/publications/i/item/9789240112308.
+In 2024, 42.8 million children under 5 (6.6% of the global population of that age group) suffered from acute malnutrition, of whom 12.2 million suffered from severe acute malnutrition.
+The most affected regions are South-East Asia and sub-Saharan Africa, and especially areas affected by humanitarian crises resulting from climate events and conflicts (UNICEF et al., 2025).

-Acute malnutrition is closely linked to humanitarian crises (FAO et al., 2025)FAO, IFAD, UNICEF, WFP, & WHO.
-(2025).
-The State of Food Security and Nutrition in the World 2025: Addressing high food price inflation for food security and nutrition.
-FAO. https://doi.org/10.4060/cd6008en.
-In fact, its measure, global acute malnutrition (global acute malnutrition or GAM), which includes both moderate and severe forms, is often used as an indicator of the magnitude of an emergency.
+Acute malnutrition is closely linked to humanitarian crises (FAO et al., 2025).
+In fact, its measure, global acute malnutrition (GAM), which includes both moderate and severe forms, is often used as an indicator of the magnitude of the emergency.
 It is considered very low when below 2.5%, low when between 2.5% and 5%, medium when between 5% and 10%, high when between 10% and 15%, and very high when above 15%.
-Moreover, to declare a famine situation in an area, among other criteria, the prevalence of global acute malnutrition in children under 5 must exceed 30%.
-Although there is no official threshold for severe acute malnutrition, many organizations consider 2% to be the emergency level.
+Moreover, to determine a famine situation in an area, among other conditions, the prevalence of global acute malnutrition in children under 5 must exceed 30%.
+Although there is no official threshold for severe acute malnutrition, many organisations consider 2% to be an emergency level.

 Malnutrition and undernutrition